AMCN41R/blog/source/_posts/au-ts-jspm-skeleton.md

 ```

 ### update config.js
-We can also updated the config.js file to tell systemjs to always start in the dist/ folder when looking for the modules we've written...
+We can also update the config.js file to tell systemjs to always start in the dist/ folder when looking for the modules we've written...
 ```
 System.config({
   baseURL: "/",